 Raj Ghat

-Mahatma Gandhi memorial.
-Being Feb 1, after memorial day, the place is still well decorated and clean, and children never stop to pay respects to the great father of the nation.
+Mahatma Gandhi Memorial.
+Being Feb 1, after Memorial Day, the place is still well decorated and clean, and children never stop to pay respects to the great father of the nation.

 Akshardham